abi83/deep-string-comparison/README.md

 ```

 what is in plans:
-- publish as a npm package
+- make a package compatible with 'commonJs' modules
 - comparison of multi-line strings
 - improve output for short substrings
 - improve performance